CarGuo/gsy_github_app_flutter/README_EN.md

 > **Since this is primarily a learning and demonstration project, it includes various patterns, libraries, UIs, etc. Please don't mind the diversity**
 >
-> 1. Global state management includes multiple approaches: Provider, Redux, Riverpod, etc.
+> 0. Global state management currently has multiple modes, including Provider, Redux, Riverpod, etc.
 >
-> 2. TrendPage: Currently demonstrates pure Riverpod state management
+> 1. TrendPage: Currently uses pure riverpod state management for demonstration
 >
-> 3. Provider: Currently used in RepositoryDetailPage
+> 2. Provider: Currently used in RepositoryDetailPage
 >
-> 4. Redux: Currently demonstrates global login and user information management
+> 3. Redux: Currently demonstrated for global login and user information.
 >
-> 5. riverpod: Currently used to manage global grayscale mode and multi-language support
+> 4. riverpod: Currently used to manage global grayscale and multi-language.
 >
-> 6. Repos and other requests demonstrate GraphQL implementation
+> 5. Repos and other requests demonstrate graphQL
 >
-> 7. Redux: Currently demonstrates global login and user information management
+> 6. Redux: Currently demonstrated for global login and user information.
 >
-> 8. Signals: Currently used for in-page state management in NotifyPage and RepositoryDetailFileListPage
+> 7. Signals: Currently used for in-page state management in NotifyPage, RepositoryDetailFileListPage
 >
 > **There are multiple list displays, including:**
 >
-> 1. **gsy_pull_load_widget.dart**
+> 1. **gsy_pull_load_widget.dart.dart**
 > `Used in common_list_page.dart, etc., paired with gsy_list_state.dart`
 >
-> 2. **gsy_pull_new_load_widget.dart**
+> 2. **gsy_pull_new_load_widget.dart.dart**
 > `Used in dynamic_page.dart, etc., paired with gsy_bloc_list_state.dart`
 > `Supports both iOS and Android pull-to-refresh styles`
 >